 On the island of Grand Turk, the

-Cruise Center offers a decent collection of boutiques and shops, with duty free jewellery, perfumes, and luxury goods.
-Duty free alcohol and tobacco products are not available on Grand Turk.
-There are several international chain duty free shops at the cruise port, including Dufry, Diamonds International, Milano Diamond Gallery, Columbian Emeralds International, and Effy Jewellery.
+Cruise Center offers a decent collection of boutiques and shops, with duty-free jewelry, perfumes, and luxury goods.
+Duty-free alcohol and tobacco products are not available on Grand Turk.
+There are several international chain duty-free shops at the cruise port, including Dufry, Diamonds International, Milano Diamond Gallery, Columbian Emeralds International, and Effy Jewelry.

-Many countries allowing returning residents to bring in certain amounts of goods without incurring customs duty.
+Many countries allow returning residents to bring in certain amounts of goods without incurring customs duty.
 There’s often a monetary value limit, in addition to an allowance of alcohol, tobacco products, and perfume.

 The customs duty exemptions limits are typically detailed on a country’s customs landing card, which are filled out by arriving passengers.